 What’s a good home insurance deductible?

-Determining the home insurance deductible that’s right for you depends on your financial situation.
-If you have the extra money in the bank, it might be good to choose a higher deductible so you pay a lesser premium.
+Determining the right home insurance deductible for you depends on your financial situation.
+If you have the extra money in the bank, choosing a higher deductible to pay a lesser premium might be good.

-If you are on a budget, it’s best to have the lowest deductible possible, which requires paying a higher premium.
+If you’re on a budget, it’s best to have the lowest deductible possible, which requires paying a higher premium.

 What’s the average home insurance deductible?

-The average homeowner’s deductible is a flat rate of $1,000.
+The average homeowners deductible is a flat rate of $1,000.
 Other common amounts are $500 and $2,000.
-If you want to save more on your premium, you can choose a higher deductible amount.
+You can choose a higher deductible amount if you want to save more on your premium.

 When do you pay the deductible for home insurance?

-A deductible must be paid every time you make a claim on your home insurance coverage.
+A deductible must be paid every time you claim your home insurance coverage.
 It’s an amount that was agreed upon when you signed up for your policy.
 You typically must pay the deductible before your insurance company completes the claim and makes its payout.